sbccas/programming-skills-tutorials/README.md

 <img src="https://github.com/sbccas/c-programming-tutorials/blob/main/resources/Banner.png" alt="Image" width="Auto" height="Auto">

-Happy coding, and we hope you find these resources helpful on your journey to becoming a proficient C programmer!
+Happy coding, and we hope you find these resources helpful on your journey to becoming a proficient C and Python programmer!